-- 3.64 The conversion of vacant land in ESHA, ESHA buffer, or on slopes over 3:1 to new crop, orchard, vineyard, or other agricultural use shall not be permitted, except as provided in Policies 3.65 and 3.66. - 3.65 New agricultural uses shall be prohibited within or adjacent to ESHA, except that development permitted pursuant to Policy 3.10 within coastal sage scrub or chaparral ESHA may include limited crop, orchard or vineyard use within the irrigated fuel modification area (Zones A and/or B if required) for the approved structure(s) only if such use is not located on slopes greater than 3:1, does not result in any expansion to the required fuel modification area, and does not increase the possibility of in-stream siltation or pollution from herbicides or pesticides. - 3.66 Crop, orchard, or vineyard uses in conjunction with an existing or new single family residence may be permitted only within the irrigated fuel modification area (Zones A & B, if required) required by an approved fuel modification plan for the approved structure(s).
-Such uses shall not result in any expansion to the fuel modification area required for the approved residential structure(s). - 3.67 New confined animal facilities for the keeping of horses or other ungulates for personal recreational use shall be prohibited within or adjacent to ESHA, except that development permitted pursuant to Policy 3.10 within coastal sage scrub or chaparral ESHA may include one accessory confined animal structures such as a-stables, barns, or tack rooms, as well as corrals within the approved development area. and/or a corral Confined animal facilities or corrals may be included within the irrigated fuel modification area (Zones A and/or B if required) for the approved structure(s) only if such use is not located on slopes greater than 4:1, does not require additional grading, is constructed of non-flammable materials, and does not result in any expansion to the required fuel modification area. - 3.68 Accessory structures used for confined animal facilities or corrals may be permitted in conjunction with an existing or new single family residence within the approved development area.
-Confined animal facilities and Corrals may also be permitted within the development area or the irrigated fuel modification area (Zones A and/or B if required) for the approved structure(s) if such use is not located on a slope greater than
+3.64 The conversion of vacant land in ESHA, ESHA buffer, or on slopes over 3:1 to new crop, orchard, vineyard, or other agricultural use shall not be permitted, except as provided in Policies 3.65 and 3.66.

+- 3.65 New agricultural uses shall be prohibited within or adjacent to ESHA, except that development permitted pursuant to Policy 3.10 within coastal sage scrub or chaparral ESHA may include limited crop, orchard or vineyard use within the irrigated fuel modification area (Zones A and/or B if required) for the approved structure(s) only if such use is not located on slopes greater than 3:1, does not result in any expansion to the required fuel modification area, and does not increase the possibility of in-stream siltation or pollution from herbicides or pesticides. - 3.66 Crop, orchard, or vineyard uses in conjunction with an existing or new single family residence may be permitted only within the irrigated fuel modification area (Zones A & B, if required) required by an approved fuel modification plan for the approved structure(s).
+Such uses shall not result in any expansion to the fuel modification area required for the approved residential structure(s). - New confined animal facilities for the keeping of horses or other ungulates 3.67 for personal recreational use shall be prohibited within or adjacent to ESHA, except that development permitted pursuant to Policy 3.10 within coastal sage scrub or chaparral ESHA may include accessory confined animal structures such as stables, barns, or tack rooms, as well as corrals within the approved development area.
+Confined animal facilities or corrals may be included within the irrigated fuel modification area required by the Los Angeles County Fire Department (Zones A, B and/or CB if required) for the approved structure(s) approved within the development area, only if such confined animal use is not located on slopes greater than 4:1, does not require additional grading other than minimal grading for foundations, is constructed of non-flammable materials, and does not result in any expansion to the required fuel modification area, and does not increase the possibility of in-stream siltation or pollution from herbicides or pesticides. - 3.68 Accessory structures used for confined animal facilities or corrals may be permitted in conjunction with an existing or new single family residence within the approved development area.
+Confined animal facilities and corrals may also be permitted within the irrigated fuel modification area (Zones A and/or B if required) for the approved structure(s) if such use is not located on a slope greater than 4:1, does not require additional grading, is constructed of non-flammable materials, and does not result in any expansion to the required fuel modification area into ESHA or ESHA buffer, and does not increase the possibility of in-stream siltation or pollution from herbicides or pesticides.

-- 4:1, does not require additional grading, is constructed of non-flammable materials, and-does not result in any expansion to the required fuel modification area, and does not increase the possibility of in-stream siltation or pollution from herbicides or pesticides. - 3.69 The use of reclaimed water for any approved agricultural use is required where feasible. - 3.70 Any approved agricultural or confined animal use shall include measures to minimize impacts to water quality, consistent with Policies 3.136 through 3.144.
+- 3.69 The use of reclaimed water for any approved agricultural use is required where feasible. - 3.70 Any approved agricultural or confined animal use shall include measures to minimize impacts to water quality, consistent with Policies 3.136 through 3.144.